In this article

 Start follow-up before invoices age

 The single biggest lever is timing.
 Consistent, personalized follow-up that begins around the due date, not 60 days later, keeps invoices from sliding into the aging buckets in the first place.
+Prevention is far cheaper than recovery, and an invoice nudged at day 25 rarely becomes a day-90 problem.

 Understand why each invoice is unpaid